Aniqa97/An-Analysis-of-the-College-Scorecard-Data-for-the-Academic-Year-2017-2018/README.md

 I will be analysing US Postsecondary Education System data from the year 2017-2018.
 This data was collected under the College Scoreboard Project by the U.S Department of Education.
+The Dataset can be found here: https://collegescorecard.ed.gov/

+I will be analysing the Dataset to answer the following questions:

 1. How are the instituitions spread across the US? i.e which state has the most instituiitons.